AVOID PAYING DOUBLE REAL ESTATE COMMISSION RATES

-- A shortlist of vetted real estate agent to compare objectively
+- a shortlist of vetted real estate agents to compare objectively.

-Request a shortlist of vetted real estate agents so you can review and compare agents first.
+Request a shortlist of vetted real estate agents to review and compare

 There are many reasons why a person might have to go on the market twice, and our research shows the calibre of your agent is the main influence on whether or not this happens to you.